danluu/post-mortems/README.md

 [Slack](https://slackhq.com/this-was-not-normal-really-230c2fd23bdc).
 A combination of factor results in a large number of Slack's users being disconnected to the server.
 The subsequent massive disconnection-reconnection process exceeded the database capacity and caused cascading connection failures, leading to 5% of Slack's users not being able to connect to the server for up to 2 hours.

 [Spotify](https://labs.spotify.com/2013/06/04/incident-management-at-spotify/).
 Lack of exponential backoff in a microservice caused a cascading failure, leading to notable service degradation.

+[Stackdriver](http://www.stackdriver.com/post-mortem-october-23-stackdriver-outage/).
+In October 2013, [Stackdriver](http://www.stackdriver.com/), experienced an outage, when its Cassandra cluster crashed.
+Data published by various services into a message bus was being injested into the Cassandra cluster.
+When the cluster failed, the failure percolated to various producers, that ended up blocking on queue insert operations, eventually leading to the failure of the entire application.

 [Stack Exchange](http://stackstatus.net/post/115305251014/outage-postmortem-march-31-2015).
 Enabling StackEgg for all users resulted in heavy load on load balancers and consequently, a DDoS.